Cyprus: Difficulties remain in restarting peace talks

 -

-UN envoy Jane Holl Lute leaves the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
+UN envoy Jane Holl Lute, right, talks with chief negotiator for Greek Cypriots Andreas Mavroyiannis as the leave the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
 Lute is in Cyprus to hold a fresh round of consultations with everyone involved in stalled efforts to reunify ethnically split Cyprus in order to prepare the groundwork for a hoped-for resumption of negotiations. less

 Photo: Petros Karadjias, AP

-UN envoy Jane Holl Lute leaves the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
-Lute is in Cyprus to hold a ... more
+UN envoy Jane Holl Lute, right, talks with chief negotiator for Greek Cypriots Andreas Mavroyiannis as the leave the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided ... more

 Photo: Petros Karadjias, AP

-UN envoy Jane Holl Lute leaves the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
+UN envoy Jane Holl Lute, right, talks with chief negotiator for Greek Cypriots Andreas Mavroyiannis as the leave the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
 Lute is in Cyprus to hold a fresh round of consultations with everyone involved in stalled efforts to reunify ethnically split Cyprus in order to prepare the groundwork for a hoped-for resumption of negotiations. less

 Photo: Petros Karadjias, AP

-UN envoy Jane Holl Lute leaves the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided capital of Nicosia, Cyprus, Sunday, April 7, 2019.
-Lute is in Cyprus to hold a ... more
+UN envoy Jane Holl Lute, right, talks with chief negotiator for Greek Cypriots Andreas Mavroyiannis as the leave the presidential palace after a meeting with Cyprus' president Nikos Anastasiades in the divided ... more

 NICOSIA, Cyprus (AP) — Cypriot government officials say there are "very serious difficulties" in rekindling formal talks to reunify the ethnically split island nation.